polymerdao/developer-hub/docs/background/landscape.md

 ## Optimistic bridges

-Optimistic bridging in its strongest form involves the destination chain being able to **verify fraud proofs** produced by the source chain.
+Optimistic bridging in its strongest form involves the destination chain being able to **verify fraud/fault proofs** produced by the source chain.
 This is execution verification instead of consensus verification.

 :::note Analogous to Optimistic rollups
 Bridging from optimistic rollups to Ethereum follows this model.